jdhao/nvim-config/README.md

 Good configurations are personal.
 Everyone should have his or her unique config file.
 You are encouraged to copy from this repo the part you want and add it to your own config.

-**Note that this config is tested against [Nvim v0.7.0 release](https://github.com/neovim/neovim/releases/tag/stable).
+To reduce the possibility of breakage, **this config is only maintained for [the latest nvim stable release](https://github.com/neovim/neovim/releases/tag/stable).
-No backward compatibility is guaranteed.**
+No effort is spent on maintaining backward compatibility.**

 # Install and setup